Super Therm White Paper

 This is simply the reason for opening our minds to new technology that works to address the causes of lost or gained heat and not just on one part of heat control called “conduction”.

-Examples of test results from Florida Dept of Energy and other companies:
+Examples of test results from Florida Energy Office and other companies:

 Super Therm® Energy Industry Test Reports